Toiletries

 -

-Project Beauty Share donates gently used make up to women in shelters across the Northwest, helping them feel confident and cared for.
+Project Beauty Share donates gently used make up to women in shelters, helping them feel confident and cared for.

 New make up products are provided to women in need through Give n’ Glow.

-Drop off your empties at Sephora or Ulta, and they’ll get them recycled.
+Drop off your empties at Sephora, Ulta, or Nordstrom and they’ll get them recycled through Pact.

 -